iCliniq logo

 What Is Blepharospasm?

 Blepharospasm, otherwise called benign essential blepharospasm, is a rare condition affecting the eyelids, which makes the eyelid blink or twitch involuntarily.
 It is a progressive neurological disorder.
-The muscle contractions cannot be controlled as it results due to muscle spasms around the eye.
-There are other minor causes that can make your eyes twitch like myokymia.
+Muscle contractions cannot be controlled as they result from muscle spasms around the eye.
+Other minor causes can make the eyes twitch, like myokymia.

 Points to Remember: